michaelt/extensible-streaming/README.md

     import Data.Function ((&))
     main =  do
         let effects = do
-             yield "I am a String; I was yielded" n <- get
+             yield "I am a String; I was yielded." n <- get
              tweet ("Hey Twitter, I used `get` and got an Int: " ++ show n) put (n+1 ::Int)
-             yield ("I am a pair of a String and an Int, and was yielded",12::Int) n <- get
+             yield ("I am a (String, Int) pair, and was yielded: ",12::Int) n <- get
              tweet ("Hey Twitter, I used `get` and got an Integer this time: " ++ show n) put (n+1 ::Integer)